Did you know: Midrive learners are 38% more likely to pass first time!

 If a severe weather warning is issued, you must not drive unless your journey is absolutely essential.
-If you have to drive, follow these tips to stop your car skidding:
+If you're still learning, that means your driving lessons are likely to be postponed until better weather arrives.
+But if you've passed your test and you have to drive, follow these tips to stop your car skidding:

 Always drive carefully, because icy or wet surfaces reduce your grip on the road.
 When the road is icy or covered in snow, drive slowly in the highest gear possible.